jacklai94/Open-Source-Assignment/README.md

 12/11/2019 - LEE THEAM LEE Uploaded a newer version of BSD-License

-12/11/2019 - LEE THEAM LEE Uploaded a newer version of BSD-License
+12/11/2019 - LEE THEAM LEE 	Uploaded a Newer version of LOOKUP_LICENSE.txt